 When it comes to chicken skewers, I find one of the best parts is the smoky flavor so I love using a charcoal BBQ for this and grilling this over direct heat.
 However, if you do not have a charcoal BBQ, you can still use a gas BBQ as well.
 Regardless of what type of BBQ you decide to use, you want to cook these over a very high heat (500F), over direct heat.
 Make sure to watch the meat and don’t walk away from it while you are cooking it.

 This chicken skewer recipe, doesn’t really need a sauce but if you’re like me and like to dip everything, here is a great quick and easy peanut sauce I usually like to throw together to dip my chicken skewers in.
-The main ingredients are sugar-less peanut butter, coconut cream, soy sauce and maple syrup (or honey).
 The details of the ingredients are below in the recipe card.

-If you are up for it, I also have a peanut sauce you can create from scratch as well which has a bit more texture to it.
+If you are up for it, I also have a Thai peanut sauce recipe you can create from scratch as well which has a bit more texture to it.

 - 1 kg chicken (dark meat preferably)